notarize/qlc/README.md

 ### Usage

-You can download the latest binaries (currently available for linux and macos) on the [releases](https://github.com/notarize/qlc/releases) page.
+You can download the latest binaries (currently available for Linux and MacOS) on the [releases](https://github.com/notarize/qlc/releases) page.

-For convenience, its also availabele as an NPM package:
+For convenience, it is also available as an NPM package:

 ```sh
 $ yarn add @notarize/qlc-cli